sterlingvm/UFOs/README.md

 -Bootstrap & CSS Stylesheets
 -JavaScript Arrow Functions
 -JavaScript forEach loops
--DYnamically filtered/generated data & tables
+-Dynamically filtered/generated data & tables

 ## Results
 -The result of this project is a fully functioning webpage with a full catalog of extensive UFO sightings data and 5 dynamic filters for easy navigation of said data.